-Prayer Shawl Ministry meets once a month: Please join us for our next gathering on Tuesday, April 4, at 2:00 pm.
+Knitting/Crocheting Group meets once a month: Please join us for our next gathering on Thursday, April 5, at 11:00 am.
+(New Time) in the Conference Room.
 Find out about Prayer Shawls.
 Consider sharing your knitting and crocheting talents while gathering with others to create simple squares and shawls that are made with love and prayer.
 Our shawls will give comfort and uplift the recipients of our handiwork.
-Please contact Polly Erickson at 885-1388 or firstname.lastname@example.org for more information.
+Please contact Jill Vitko at firstname.lastname@example.org.

 The EGUMC Volunteers in Mission is an intergenerational group comprised of adults and High School youth.
 The Volunteers in Mission traveled to John’s Island, South Carolina during February school vacation week.
 The Rural Mission, Inc. was started by five rural United Methodist Churches in the Sea Islands south of Charleston, South Carolina during the mid 1960’s to meet the needs of the migrant worker community and residential aged and poor of this area.
 Today’s issues are multiple and in direct consequence of poverty, illiteracy and little public transportation.
 Our focus is on housing repair.
 Our volunteer group raises the funds for materials and provides the labor to complete reconstruction and repairs.
 The mission has been successful, educational and rewarding.